-Participants will meet for one hour twice per week for eight weeks.
-The course consists of a warm-up, strength exercises and a cool-down.
-The exercises are designed to build strength gradually throughout the eight weeks.
+Participants will meet for one hour-long class twice per week for ten weeks.
+The course consists of a warm-up, the Bingocize game, and a cool-down.
+The exercises are designed to help seniors retain or improve mobility and to decrease their risk of falls while maintaining their independence.